thiswillbeyourgithub/repeng/README.md

         - same idea with "sad/happy" then ask to estimate its [BDI](https://en.wikipedia.org/wiki/Beck_Depression_Inventory) or [PHQ-9](https://en.wikipedia.org/wiki/PHQ-9) score.
         - and so on
     - we can then answer:
-        a.
-Is the "best layer" stable across experiments
+        1. Is the "best layer" stable across experiments
-        b.
-Is the "best layer"'s sensitivity (strength wise) stable across experiments
+        2. Is the "best layer"'s sensitivity (strength wise) stable across experiments
-        c.
-Is the "best layer" about the same for different size of distilled models? (gemma models)
+        3. Is the "best layer" about the same for different size of distilled models? (gemma models)
-        d.
-Is the "best layer" about the same for different model families? (mistral vs gemma vs llama)
+        3. Is the "best layer" about the same for different model families? (mistral vs gemma vs llama)
-        e.
-What is the impact of the number of samples on the reliability of those effects?
+        4. What is the impact of the number of samples on the reliability of those effects?
-        f.
-What is the impact of quantization on this effect?
+        5. What is the impact of quantization on this effect?
-        g.
-What is the impact of longer context on this effect?
+        6. What is the impact of longer context on this effect?
 And of thinking?
 Does the influence get amplified, fades away or is stable?

 2. **Redo this whole experience but comparing between vector extraction methods:**
     - mean (the mean value of positive samples - mean value of negative samples)